melekes/homeonrails.com/content/post/2018-03-31-a-plea-for-lean-software-niklaus-wirth-1995.md

 I think we can apply the same principles to academic papers as well.

-One of the papers, that is concise, well thought and withstood a test of time is A Plea for Lean Software by Niklaus Wirth (1995).
+One of the papers, that is concise, well thought and just fun to read is A Plea for Lean Software by Niklaus Wirth (1995).
 It is only five pages long, but it touches a great variety of topics including software complexity, language design, and others.